-- 37. Part 5 sets out the performance and reporting arrangements for the State of Victoria for 2023. - 38.
-The Commonwealth and State based collections or data sources and methodologies, agreed by both the Parties to this Plan, to measure progress against the performance milestones and benchmarks and targets in the Agreement, are set out in Part 5 of this Plan and Appendix B of the Agreement. - 39.
-These data and performance specifications will be used to report State of Victoria performance, except for the supplementary data agreed by the Parties to this Plan. - 40.
+- 42. Part 5 sets out the performance and reporting arrangements for the State of Victoria for 2024. - 43.
+The Commonwealth and State based collections or data sources and methodologies, agreed by both the Parties to this Plan, to measure progress against the performance milestones and benchmarks and targets in the Agreement, are set out in Part 5 of this Plan and Appendix B of the Agreement. - 44.
+These data and performance specifications will be used to report State of Victoria performance, except for the supplementary data agreed by the Parties to this Plan. - 45.
 Supplementary data reports must contain the following details for each Performance Indicator (PI) where the method is not consistent with the Early Childhood Education and Care Minimal Data Set (NMDS): - a.
-PI calculation description (numerator, denominator, computation, and presentation) - b. numerator information (collection name and population description) - c. denominator information (collection name and population description) - d. calculation notes (including any information about how the PI is calculated) - e. methodology - f. rationale for supplementary data and reporting (including any additional information to explain how and why the specifications for the supplementary data differ from the specifications in the NMDS).
+PI calculation description (numerator, denominator, computation, and presentation) - b. numerator information (collection name and population description) - c. denominator information (collection name and population description) - d. calculation notes (including any information about how the PI is calculated) - e. methodology - f. rationale for supplementary data and reporting (including any additional information to explain how and why the specifications for the supplementary data differ from the specifications in the NMDS). - 46.
+'Preschool program' is defined as per the Agreement (Definitions, p.15 of the Agreement -Preschool program (alternatives to agreed definition)), and will include: - an educational program delivered in accordance with the Early Years Learning Framework (or equivalent) and the NQF delivered by an early childhood teacher; and - b. an educational program the Victorian Department of Education approves to be delivered by a diploma qualified educator or primary teacher who is working towards an early childhood teaching qualification for a short-term, due to the absence of a qualified early childhood teacher. - 47.
+In 2024, States are required to provide baseline enrolment and attendance data in order to receive their full performance funding.
+Appendix A.1 and Appendix B to the Agreement set out the nationally agreed approach for data collection, provision, and reporting. - a.
+Where a State has agreed with the Commonwealth transitional arrangements for 2024, these should be detailed in Table 5. - 48.
+Table 6 covers information states are required to report annually to facilitate application of Appendix A.1 and Appendix B in 2024.